 All on-Unit drainage features and systems must adhere to all applicable codes.

 C. HARDSCAPE IMPROVEMENTS

-The Merchant Builder may have installed the front yard landscape and the Master Association is 45
+The Merchant Builder may have installed the front yard landscape and the Master Association is responsible for the maintenance thereof.

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-responsible for the maintenance thereof.
 The Master Association maintained front yard landscape may not be removed or modified by the Owner.

 1. Flatwork